Inca Trail Trek to Machu Picchu

 Day 1: Cusco - Piskacucho Km 82 - Llactapata- Ayapata

-Alpaca Expeditions will pick you up from where ever you are staying in Cusco, Urubamba, or Ollantaytambo.
+Alpaca Expeditions will pick you up from wherever you are staying in Cusco, Urubamba, or Ollantaytambo.
 Pick-up from Cusco will be from 4 to 4:30 AM, from Urubamba from 5:30 to 6 AM, and if you stay in Ollantaytambo, you get to sleep in a bit with your pick-up from 6:30 to 7 AM.
 These times will be confirmed at your briefing, as they might fluctuate based on where you are staying.
 We will take you to the Porter House which is located in Ollantaytambo after a delicious breakfast prepared by your cook, your guide will introduce you to your team of porters.

 We will then drive to Km 82, we’ll go through the first Inca Trail checkpoint to begin our trek.
 Please make sure you have your original passport with you to enter the Inca Trail.
 The first 2 hours of the trek are relatively easy as we make our way to our first Inca site.
 Patallacta is an ancient Inca checkpoint for the approach to Machu Picchu.